 During March and April of 2017, a binational investigation was carried out on the spill of untreated wastewater that was bypassed into the Tijuana River.
-This bypass occurred as a result of the rupture of a section of the "Insurgentes" collector, in the vicinity of the confluence between the Tijuana and Alamar rivers, in Tijuana, Mexico.
+This bypass occurred because of the rupture of a section of the "Insurgentes" collector, in the vicinity of the confluence between the Tijuana and Alamar Rivers, in Tijuana, Mexico.
 According to the recommendations derived from the investigation, the institutions of both countries that make up the Minute 320 Water Quality BWG have done the following:

 - 1. Equipment for emergency situations: The State Public Services Commission of Tijuana (CESPT) has made a total investment of \$39.28 million pesos (\$2.12 million USD) for the acquisition of construction equipment and maintenance of the sanitary sewer network.
-Additionally, 100% of the funds for emergency equipment has been appropriated and the equipment has been purchased. - 2.
-Installation of flow meters: The IBWC acquired and installed flowmeters at three locations in the Tijuana River.
+Additionally, 100% of the funds for emergency equipment has been appropriated and the equipment has been purchased.
+As part of these investments, a motor-pump unit was purchased, mounted in a mobile unit to prevent floods and spills, whose total cost was \$ 16.07 million pesos (\$900,000 USD). - 2.
+Installation of flow meters: The IBWC acquired and installed flow meters at three locations in the Tijuana River.
 Currently, the flow meters that are in operation in the Tijuana River are: one located downstream of the diversion of the Tijuana River into the pumping station "PB-CILA" immediately before the international border; one located immediately upstream of the diversion to PB-CILA; and one located in the Tijuana River downstream of the border in the U.S.

 - 3. Communication: An international protocol for spill notifications was prepared and is being used by the responsible agencies of both countries.
 Likewise, a requirement to notify the IBWC was included in the CESPT emergency response protocol when spills occur with potential for cross-border impact.
 Also, a protocol for the operation of the PB-CILA pumping station was prepared.
 These protocols are available on our website.
-The Mexican Section of the IBWC maintains a record of transboundary spills in the Tijuana River basin.
-From January 2017 to present, there have been 39 events of this nature, whose causes are varied but mainly due to: failures in the sanitary system or in the potable water system, high flows in the channels by the presence of rains, or suspension of electric power in PB-CILA.
-These spills have been treated according to the communication protocols mentioned in the preceding paragraph. - 4.
+On March 6 and 7, an event of this nature was recorded in the Tijuana River, with an estimated volume of 5,678 m3 (1,500,000 gallons), due to peak flows that occurred in the river that exceeded the capacity of the PB-CILA.
+It should be noted that the international communication on this event was not carried out because the peak flows occurred during the night hours, when there were no operators at the PB-CILA.
+To respond to the spill, measures were taken, such as the construction of a berm in the Tijuana River channel near the border to capture flow and send them back to PB-CILA. - 4.
 Infrastructure Assessment: A scope of work for a contractor to perform a diagnosis of the existing bypass and pumping system was developed by the Minute 320 BWG.
 The diagnostic includes the evaluation of new infrastructure alternatives in Mexico and the United States to increase the flow management capacity of the Tijuana River.
-This diagnostic is being financed by the North American Development Bank (NADB), which has already begun the bidding process.
-The procurement activities are expected to be completed on or about March 30, 2018.
-The study is expected to take about 8 months.
+This diagnostic is being financed by the North American Development Bank (NADB), and procurement activities have been completed and the project has been awarded. kick-off" activities: - Kick-off with NADB, EPA, IBWC, CESPT, CONAGUA on or about May 8 or 9 - Stakeholder meeting on or about May 15 - 5.
+InfrastructureWorks: The Mexican Section of the IBWC completed installation of a weir in the Tijuana River Channel to capture flows that are not captured by PB-CILA.
+Additional pumps were brought in to pump water captured by the berms and pump it back to PB-CILA.